Current Lab Members

 Pascal plans to work on modeling collective response to threats, and analysis of causal information flows in fish schools.
 He has a background in data analysis, anticipation or prediction of tipping points and in opinion dynamics on time evolving networks.
 The latter involved studies in which zealots where introduced, whose opinion can not be altered by other agents.
 Specifically the spreading of their opinion in dependence on their degree was of interest.

-Yinong did his undergraduate has a background in mathematics and applied mathematics and did his Master in System Theory at the Beijing Normal University.
-He is interested in fundamental aspects of complex systems with a particular focus on emergence and stability of collective states.
-Currently, he explores the ability to distinguish two fundamental types of (social) interaction, both leading to emergence of collective motion at large scales, through observations of the collective dynamics of corresponding agent-based models.
+Yinong is a former PhD student.
+He did his undergraduate has a background in mathematics and applied mathematics and did his Master in System Theory at the Beijing Normal University.
+His primary interest during the time in our lab were fundamental aspects of complex systems with a particular focus on emergence and stability of collective states.
+In his PhD he explored the ability to distinguish distinguish different types of (social) interaction, both leading to emergence of collective motion at large scales, through observations of the collective dynamics of corresponding agent-based models, as well as the coupling of collective movement with contagion models.

-Fritz is a second year graduate student and gained most of his academic training in classical biology while transitioning through the fields of marine biology and ethology.
+Fritz is a former PhD student.
+He gained most of his academic training in classical biology while transitioning through the fields of marine biology and ethology.
 He has been working on social interactions and collective behavior in fish, both in controlled lab situations and under natural conditions in the field.

-Currently his work in close collaboration with David Bierbach at the Humbold University, as part of the interdisciplinary Science of Intelligence Excellence Cluster, focuses on collective learning and information processing in multi-agent systems.
-More specifically, he is interested in the processes by which information is acquired, shared and applied, scaling from the individual to the collective.
+His PhD project was in close collaboration with David Bierbach at the Humbold University, as part of the interdisciplinary Science of Intelligence Excellence Cluster.
+It focused on collective learning and information processing in multi-agent systems.
+More specifically, Fritz researched processes by which information is acquired, shared and applied, scaling from the individual to the collective.
+After his PhD he joined the lab of Albert Kao in Boston/USA.

-Kai Winkler is a master student in biophysics at Humboldt Universität zu Berlin.
-In our lab he works currently on his student project, which eventually shall develop in his master thesis.
-The topic of his work is the evolution of social strategies in agent-based models, and in particular the role of the landscape topology and agent motility.
+Kai Winkler was a master student in biophysics at Humboldt Universität zu Berlin.
+In our lab he worked on his student project and his master thesis.
+The topic of his work was on the evolution of social strategies in agent-based models, and in particular the role of the landscape topology and agent motility.

-Linda is a M.Sc.
+Linda was a M.Sc.
 Biophysics student at Humboldt University of Berlin.
-In her master thesis she is working on an agent-based model with heterogeneous speeds to investigate the role of individual speed in collective dynamics.
+In her master she worked on an agent-based model with heterogeneous speeds to investigate the role of individual speed in collective dynamics.

-Saskia is a graduate student in biophysics.
-Her study project and master thesis investigate various aspects of evolutionary dynamics and collective information processing in agent-based flocking models.
+Saskia was a graduate student in biophysics.
+Her study project and master thesis investigated various aspects of evolutionary dynamics and collective information processing in agent-based flocking models.

 Rachith did his Bachelor's in Mechanical Engineering and Master's in Physics at BITS-Pilani, India.
 During his final semester, he visited the Romanczuk lab to pursue his master's thesis between January - May 2019.
 During this time, following his interest in collective behaviour and complex systems, he worked on modelling collective information cascades in adaptive networks.
 Particularly, he aimed at building a model which couples the dynamics on the network with the dynamics of the network topology.
 To model the former, he drew motivation from the Dodds-Watts model of contagion and the LIF model of neuronal dynamics.
 To model the latter, he drew motivation from the startling cascades commonly observed in biological systems such as fish schools.